 It takes no more than three minutes to open an account with AvaTrade.
 You must visit the site and fill out your details in the provided account registration form to open an account.

 Does AvaTrade offer an Islamic account?

 Yes, the company offers customers an Islamic account in three simple steps:

 - After replenishing the trading account, the client can apply for an Islamic account.
 This requires approval.
 Inquiries are usually responded to within 1-2 business days

 For replenishment and withdrawal of funds, AvaTrade does not charge a commission.

 AvaTrade charges a fee for account inactivity.
-Currently, the inactivity fee for a trading account is $50 after three months of inactivity in the account, followed by an additional administrative fee of $100 after 12 months of inactivity.
+Currently, the inactivity fee for a trading account is $50 after three months of inactivity, followed by an additional administrative fee of $100 after 12 months of inactivity.

 How do I close my AvaTrade account?

-The procedure for closing a trading account is quite simple, send an email to customer support or customer support asking you to close your account.
+The procedure for closing a trading account is quite simple, just send an email to customer support asking to close your account.